bschlenk/node-roku-client/README.md

 ### Keypress Values

-[keys.js](lib/keys.js) contains a list of keypress values understood by Roku.
+[keys.ts] contains a list of keypress values understood by Roku.
 It can be accessed programmatically:

 ```js